Blog

 • Different teams have varying technical capabilities and use case requirements

-• You're transitioning between platforms and need time to migrate workloads
+• You're transitioning between platforms and need time to migrate workloads, often via staged migrations & integrations.

 • Specific regulatory or data residency requirements dictate platform choice by region